Table Of Contents

 Gordon uses CloudFormation to help developers build, wire, and apply AWS Lambda functions.

-It cuts up to seven steps in readying your functions to run on Lambda down to just two.
+It reduces the number of steps required to ready your functions for Lambda from up to seven to just two.
 That makes applying new changes fast and easier.

 Gordon is an open-source platform.